isotope-project/ssa-densem/reviewer-log.md

 section 2 but would be welcome to be re-emphasized here when the syntax of λSSA is introduced.

-Line 436: I think there should be an "and" between "A = B" and "ϵ ≤ ϵ'"

-Line 437: "An primitive" should be "A primitive"

-Line 439: Seems against the spirit of an IR to have implicit evaluation order.
+* Line 439: Seems against the spirit of an IR to have implicit evaluation order.
 Isn't part of the translation to MNF, ANF, CPS and SSA specifying evaluation order explicitly?

+  TODO: fix this

+  We have reworked our narrative to clarify the distinction between lexical ("strict") SSA, ANF, and our slightly generalized type-theoretic SSA.
+Lexical SSA and ANF both have explicit evaluation order; the introduction of type-theoretic SSA is to simplify rewriting.

-Bottom of page 12: there is an extended discussion here where technical definitions of basic block and terminator are introduced, but it's not clear to the reader why any of this matters, e.g., what it is used for.
+* Bottom of page 12: there is an extended discussion here where technical definitions of basic block and terminator are introduced, but it's not clear to the reader why any of this matters, e.g., what it is used for.
 This makes the claim in 507 that some particular choice "greatly simplifies rewriting" very confusing because it's not clear how any of this relates to rewriting at all.

-Line 507: "this feature" what feature?

-line 524,525: "less" labels/regions is improper English.
-It should be "fewer" labels/regions
+  We have rewritten both this section and the introduction to clarify this.

-Line 527: denotationally isn't it because the weakening of contexts corresponds to a function between product types consisting of projections, whereas weakening of labels corresponds to a function between sum types consisting of injections?
+* Line 527: denotationally isn't it because the weakening of contexts corresponds to a function between product types consisting of projections, whereas weakening of labels corresponds to a function between sum types consisting of injections?

-Line 537c should be γ I think
+  Yes, but we postpone any discussion of category theory until Section 5.

 Substitutions and label-substitutions are being used on page 11 but aren't introduced until pages 12 and 14.